-Wall orientation, local climate (in terms of UV and moisture exposure), roof overhang and wall height, product and finish type, and pigment color all affect color change.
 When selecting siding, keep these things in mind to plan for color change in any type of siding accordingly.

 Walls that get more sun will tend to mellow reddish brown since the wood oxidizes and develops rich color.
 This is generally the SE, S, and SW orientations.

 Walls that get more moisture and less sun will tend to fade and bleach to gray over time.
 This is generally the NW, N, and NE orientations.

 Old pioneer siding and fencing out West and barns in the Midwest are typically brown on the south elevations and gray on the north elevations.
 As such, reclaimed wood is generally sold as brown or gray since wood naturally weathers to these colors.

 Interestingly, yakisugi exposed to both sun (sun-bleached shou sugi ban) and rain will often appear reddish brown when wet and gray when dry.
 Where our distribution is located in Oregon this means West elevations due to the prevailing westerlies carrying moisture off the Pacific.